What components comprise high-quality reading instruction?

 How Do I Teach It?

 Reading-comprehension strategies should be employed across the grade levels.
-These may be taught effectively through explicit instruction, a process that can be achieved through the following steps (time: 4:18):
+These may be taught effectively through explicit instruction, a process that can be achieved through the following steps:

 Explain and discuss what strategy students should use, as well as when, where, and how to apply it.